 Bare metal or provider agnostic |

 Hybrid networking with OVN-Kubernetes is the only supported networking configuration.
 See the additional resources below for more information on this functionality.
 The following tables outline the type of networking configuration and Windows Server versions to use based on your platform.
 You must specify the network configuration when you install the cluster.
-Be aware that OpenShift SDN networking is the default network for OKD clusters.
-However, OpenShift SDN is not supported by WMCO.

 Platform | Supported networking |